New London exhibition will celebrate Naomi Campbell's four decades in fashion - ExBulletin

 New London exhibition will celebrate Naomi Campbell's four decades in fashion

+LONDON (AP) After four decades in fashion, the queen of the catwalk has her own exhibition.
+The Victoria…

-After four decades in fashion, the queen of the catwalk is offering her own exhibition.
+LONDON (AP) After four decades in fashion, the queen of the catwalk has her own exhibition.

 London's Victoria and Albert Museum launches NAOMI: In Fashion, a celebration of Naomi Campbell's enduring career.
 The exhibition, which opens in June, will feature memorable designer outfits worn by Campbell, one of the most recognizable black models and women in the world.